 Two types of storage are generally considered:

 (1) Storage of wastes by generators pending collection: Wastes should be stored safely and kept apart from other wastes.
 Waste should be stored by generators for a limited time, as allowed by national standards, and in any case sent off-site for appropriate disposal as soon as is practical.
-The storage space should have: (a) A roof and walls that protect from the weather, insects, and other animals; (b) Floor made of a material that is smooth and impervious to mercury; (c) The storage space should be locked to prevent theft; (d) The storage space should have ventilation that can eject air from the space directly to the outside and ventilation controls that can stop air circulation from the storage space to the inside of the facility; (e) The storage space should have bunding or barriers on the floor or a spill containment tray directly below the waste containers to prevent spills from spreading (the containment volume inside the bund wall or the containment volume of the tray should be at least 125% of the total volume of liquid mercury stored); (f) The storage space should be kept cool and dry (ideally below 25°C to minimize volatilization and below 40% relative humidity to minimize corrosion if steel containers and shelves are used). ()
+The storage area should: (a) have a roof and walls that protect from the weather, insects, and other animals; (b) have a floor made of a material that is smooth and impervious to mercury; (c) be locked to prevent theft; (d) have ventilation that can eject air from the space directly to the outside and ventilation controls that can stop air circulation from the storage space to the inside of the facility; (e) have bunding or barriers on the floor or a spill containment tray directly below the waste containers to prevent spills from spreading (the containment volume inside the bund wall or the containment volume of the tray should be at least 125% of the total volume of liquid mercury stored); (f) be kept cool and dry (ideally below 25°C to minimize volatilization and below 40% relative humidity to minimize corrosion if steel containers and shelves are used). ()

 When elemental mercury is stored for the purpose of accumulation, a vapour suppression agent or water should be added to the primary container to protect workers when adding more mercury.
 Workers should use PPE including respiratory protection.